FACULTY LEADER: Mr A Fishburn

 Students follow three possible routes:

-- Foundation Linear Edexcel GCSE: 1 non-calculator paper (1hr 45 mins) and 1 calculator paper (1hr 45 mins), sat in the summer of Year 11;
+- Foundation Linear AQA GCSE: 1 non-calculator paper (1hr 45 mins) and 1 calculator paper (1hr 45 mins), sat in the summer of Year 11;

-- Higher Linear Edexcel GCSE: 1 non-calculator paper (1hr 45 mins) and 1 calculator paper (1hr 45 mins), sat in the summer of Year 11;
+- Higher Linear AQA GCSE: 1 non-calculator paper (1hr 45 mins) and 1 calculator paper (1hr 45 mins), sat in the summer of Year 11;

 Our A level Mathematics course follows the Edexcel specification.
 The course comprises approximately two thirds Pure Mathematics, one sixth Statistics and one sixth Mechanics.
 Assessment is entirely by examination, consisting of three 2 hour examinations for the full A Level.